 Top 10 Reasons to Use a Surrogacy Lawyer

-Surrogacy is an assisted reproductive technology which provides an option for individuals or couples who are unable to conceive or carry a child.
-Advances in reproductive methods including in vitro fertilization provide alternatives for creation and implantation of an embryo for pregnancy.
+Surrogacy is an assisted reproductive technology that provides an option for individuals or couples who are unable to conceive or carry a child.
+Advances in reproductive methods including in vitro fertilization provide alternatives for the creation and implantation of an embryo for pregnancy.
 A surrogate agrees to become pregnant for the purpose of giving the child to another individual or couple.

 Parties to a surrogate arrangement typically enter into a surrogacy contract/agreement which details the terms of the process, including costs.
 Once you make the decision to use sperm or egg donors or a surrogate to start your family, it can be an exciting time for everyone.
 However, fertility and surrogacy laws can be extremely complicated.